juliaclement/screenwriting/fountain2odf/README.md

       - then add --config \[*path*\]configUS to your parameters

-### Setup

-1. Install dependencies, see below,
-2. Download the program folder from github,
-3. Download the file odf\_fountain\_lib.py from the lib directory, and place in the same directory as fountain2odf.py

 ### Making PDF files

 As its use case is to allow editing of files in a wordprocessor,